SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # The Big Picture.

-On Thursday 25<sup>th</sup> April 2024 (or thereabouts), I will install the new Ubuntu 24.04 LTS (long term service) distribution on every system in my home.
+I will install the new Ubuntu 24.04 LTS (long term service) distribution on every system in my home.
 These systems include:

 * My Workstation PC (which is a dual-boot system),